 **UPDATED Wurtsboro (Shawangunk) UPPER Lead Mines. ***July 2013 - THIS SITE HAS BEEN CLOSED BY NYSDEC FOR ENVIRONMENTAL CLEANUP.
 NO LONGER ACCESSIBLE TO THE PUBLIC. (side note: The area is not fenced in , just signs hanging on trees.
 I have not had any problem collecting at the site.)

-**UPDATED Wurtsboro (Shawangunk) LOWER Lead mine, tailings and mill ruins.
-JULY 2013 - THIS SITE HAS BEEN CLOSED BY NYSDEC FOR ENVIRONMENTAL CLEANUP AND IS NO LONGER OPEN TO THE PUBLIC. (see side note above)
+**UPDATED Wurtsboro (Shawangunk) LOWER Lead mine, tailings and mill ruins. (see side notes above)

 ** Beemerville, NJ - A classic locality for flourescent sodalite.
 This is a spot that would require digging at night with a UV lamp.
 From Rt.23, take Rt.
 519 South towards Beemerville.
 After you pass through Space Farms, Turn right on Crigger Road.
 (White fence on corner).
 Drive to the stop sign.
 Continue straight ahead on Crigger Road to the end.
 Park there and walk in on the path that goes to the right of the gate.
 Walk about 250 feet and veer off to the right into the woods.
 Look for the small raised "hills" and start checking the rocks laying about on the ground with your UV lamp.
 Both SW and LW UV lamps will make the sodalite veins in the rock flouresce yellow-orange.
 Note: Recent reports from rockhounds who visited this site have reported a rather unfriendly dog in the vicinity.

 ** Franklin Mineral Museum and The Buckwheat Dump(FEE) - This location offers mineral collecting daily from April thru November.
 The museum is very cool.
 They have a "mine replica" which is sort of geared towards kids, but the tour guides are very informative.
 The Buckwheat mine dumps offer really nice collecting possibilities, and continues to produce rare and interesting mineral specimens.
 Rt.
 NJ 23 to Franklin.
 Turn on County Rt.
 631 and go 1/2 mile.
 Turn right on Buckwheat Rd. then left on Evans St.